|Monthly Tech-Tip |

 Earthenwares fired at low temperatures (e.g. cone 04-06) are especially susceptible to spalling.
 Although labels and advice might claim otherwise, it is likely possible that your red body/glaze could go to cone 02 and still be stable, even stoneware-like.
 Redart clay, a major ingredient in red earthenwares in North American fires to about 5% porosity at cone 02 whereas it has more than 12% at cone 06.
 However white low-fire talc bodies will not be much less porous at cone 02 than at 06 (they are known to spall and one of the poorest choices for outdoor work).

 You can artificially make a failing clay suitable by treating the surface with a sealer or a repellent.
-While sealers have long been used, some companies now claim that a repellent is better because it enables masonry structures to 'breathe' while sealants trap moisture in and can actually exacerbate the problem.
-However if the clay is around or just above the 5% trigger, a sealant may be the best solution.
+Sealers soak in and create a root system in the pores.
+That being said, some companies now claim that a repellent is better because it enables masonry structures to 'breathe' while sealants trap moisture in and can actually exacerbate the problem.
+However, if the clay is around or just above the 5% trigger, a sealant may be the best solution.
 If it has a much higher porosity, Siloxane repellent, for example, is said to not darken or discolor masonry walls and lasts about five years of protection (of course that means vigilance to reapply).
-However a caution is in order: If the body is porous and the glaze is crazing it will be very difficult or impossible to get the sealant into the craze lines (but the water will get in and freeze there).
+However, a caution is in order: If the body is porous and the glaze is crazing it will be very difficult or impossible to get the sealant into the craze lines (but the water will get in and freeze there).

 Slips and engobes are often not bonded well to the body below, especially at lower temperatures.
 You might find that if you use slips they could flake off over time because of freeze-thaw.